punitdiwan/codeing-challenge/README.md

 You can assume that you need to support modern ES6 compatable browsers which have features such as `fetch` or `flexbox` etc.

 ### "Sign Up" page
-Create a Sign Up Page which allows the user to Sign Up (Register) into the Application.
-This credentials will be used for loggin into the application.
-The fields for signing up is Full Name, email and password.
-The password should be minimum 6 Characters long.
-The email should be in proper format.
-The Fields should be properly validated.
+Create a Sign-up Page that allows the user to Sign Up (Register) for the Application.
+These credentials will be used for logging into the application.
+The fields for signing up are Full Name, email, and password.
+The password should be at least 6 characters long.
+The email should be in the proper format.
+The Fields should be appropriately validated.

+You will develop an API that stores data in the file.
+The data will be stored in a JSON file as with the name `credentials.json` as a datastore.

 ### "Login" page
-Create a Login Page which allows the user to Login into the Application.
-If user tries to access **GoTo Menu**, **Food Items**, **Order Summary** or **Thank You** page without entering valid credentials, he should be redirected to the **Login Page** page.
-You can use `credentials.json` file for valid credentials and use setInterval to simulate the API or you can use any dummy API for this purpose.
-The login credentials should be stroed in localStorage.
-It must be validated on the start of each page.
+Create a Login Page that allows the user to log into the Application.
+If a user tries to access **GoTo Menu**, **Food Items**, **Order Summary**, or **Thank You** page without entering valid credentials, he should be redirected to the **Login Page** page.
+You can use `credentials.json` file created earlier to validate the user's credentials.
+After validation of user credentials, the user details must be stored in the local storage.

 ### "GoTo Menu" Page